Quantitative Polynomial Wiener-Wintner Theorems: Introduction

 \subsection{Acknowledgements.}

 A.J. and C.T. were funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2047 -- 390685813.
 C.T. also acknowledges funding by DFG CRC 1720 -- 539309657, and A.J. by DFG Heisenberg Grant -- 547294463.
+We are grateful to the anonymous referee for many helpful suggestions and corrections.